neizod/neizod.github.io/_posts/2022-09-19-roots-and-rationalize.md

 {: .figure}
 > ![](/images/math/quadratic/right-triangle.svg)
 >
-> Roots via a pair of right triangles, note that triangle's apex no need to lands on the parabola
+> Roots via a pair of right triangles, note that triangle's apex is not on the parabola
 >

 This specific triangle is useless.
 But again, there are infinitely many triangles in the same manner.
 That is if we *fix* the base but *vary* the height to a variable $h$.
 The length of the hypothenuse, now named $r$, will became